 \begin{theorem} Let $ \gamma$ be a closed geodesic on an $n$-dimensional compact manifold $M$ with $F(\gamma)=a$.
 With the notations as above, assume that $H_{\lambda_1 + \eta_1 + 1}( \La^{< a} \cup \gamma, \La^{< a}) \neq 0$ and $\lambda_m + \nu_m = m(\lambda_1 + \eta_1)- (n-1)(m-1)$ for all $m \geq 1$.
 Then $M$ has infinitely many closed geodesics. \end{theorem}

 \begin{theorem} Let $ \gamma$ be a closed geodesic on an $n$-dimensional compact manifold $M$ with $F(\gamma)=a$.
-With the notations as above, assume that $ H^{\lambda_1 }( \La^{< a} \cup \gamma, \La^{< a}) \neq 0$ and $\lambda_m = m \lambda_1 + (n-1)(m-1)$ for all $m \geq 1$.
+With the notations as above, assume that $ H^{\lambda_1 }( \La^{< a} \cup \gamma, \La^{< a}) \neq 0$ and $\lambda_m = m \lambda_1 + (n-1) (m-1)$ for all $m \geq 1$.
 Then $M$ has infinitely many closed geodesics. \end{theorem}

-See \cite{Hi93, Hi97} for how to identify a geodesic on 2-sphere satisfying the hypothesises of the above theorems.

 To the author's knowledge, the closed geodesic problem remains largely open for symmetric spaces of rank $1$.
-We refer readers to the survey articles \cite{BM10, AO14} for various other results and conjectures about closed geodesics.
+We refer readers to the survey articles \cite{BM10, AO14} for various other results and conjectures about the problem.